-Shared understanding represents a “collective way of organizing relevant information” (Hinds & Weisband, 2003: 21) and lets a group
+Shared understanding represents a “collective way of organizing relevant information” (Hinds & Weisband, 2003: 21) and lets a group collaborate more effectively.

 This is different from perceiving meaning similarly as it’s more about enabling the group to collaborate by having some degree of common understanding.